adx04/Invsto_QR_code_assessment/README.md

     - **Hover Effects**: Implementing engaging hover effects like the cyberlight effect to make the interface more interactive.
     - **User Experience Enhancements**: Using animations to provide visual feedback and improve interactivity.

-By focusing on these areas, I aim to build more dynamic, responsive, and high-performing applications that offer an excellent user experience.

 ### Useful resources